 3.6R&D personnel in the public sector

-By Peter Viaene (EWI).
+By Peter Viaene (WEWIS).

 Figure 1.
 International comparison of the share of female researchers in GOV and HES (in headcount)